After fleeing violence in Myanmar, almost one million Rohingya refugees are living in overcrowded camps in Bangladesh.

 Your gift can provide skills training to help refugees earn an income in Cox's Bazar.

 The Rohingya are a stateless Muslim minority in Myanmar.
-Over a million Rohingya refugees have fled violence in successive waves of displacement since the early 1990s.
+Hundreds of thousands of Rohingya refugees have fled violence in successive waves of displacement since the early 1990s.
 The latest exodus began on 25 August 2017, when violence broke out in Myanmar’s Rakhine State, driving more than 723,000 to seek refuge in Bangladesh.
 The vast majority reaching Bangladesh are women and children.
 Many others are elderly people, requiring additional aid and protection.

 Most families cross the border into Bangladesh and end up in the refugee settlements of Kutupalong and Nayapara in the Cox’s Bazar district.

 The camps are vast, overcrowded and basic.
-Cox's Bazar is the largest camp of its kind in the world, with more than 900,000 people living in just 13 square kilometres.
+Cox's Bazar is the largest camp of its kind in the world, with more than 1 million people living in just 13 square kilometres.
 Infrastructure and services are stretched to the limit, with many families lacking adequate shelter, clean water and proper sanitation.

 UNHCR teams are hard at work in all the refugee camps of Cox’s Bazar – providing life-saving essentials to families.
 We also support education and healthcare initiatives, such as immunisation programs to protect against disease.
 UNHCR also helps refugees fortify their shelters and prepare for the monsoon season.